 Tendons, thick cords that connect your muscles to bones, are more important than you might realize.
 For people who have had tendinitis (also called tendonitis), inflammation of the tendons causes pain and swelling, sometimes severe, and can make it difficult to do the activities you love.

-Tendonitis can affect people no matter the level of sport or play, and is frequently seen in sports including golf, tennis, jogging and CrossFit.
-Tendonitis is classified in four stages and depending on what stage you are determines how much or how little you should continue with your sport.
+Tendinitis can affect people no matter the level of sport or play, and is frequently seen in sports including golf, tennis, jogging and CrossFit.
+For people with tendinitis, a frequently asked question is can they continue to play their sport or recreational activity?

-Stage III: There is pain beginning, during, and after participating but play is not affected nor has the person altered the way that they are playing.
-An example would be a golfer with medial elbow pain every time they swing the golf club.
+There is pain beginning, during and after participating in an activity, but play is not affected nor has the person altered how they are playing.
+An example would be a golfer with lingering medial elbow pain every time they swing the golf club.

 At this stage, it's important to limit play to 50 percent participation.
 The golfer should play just nine holes of golf, not 18, and play fewer times during the week.

 This is the most painful stage with continuous pain.
 There is pain before, during and after activity.
 The pain alters how a person is playing, and they change the way they play to avoid pain.
 At this stage, there needs to be complete rest.